google/WebFundamentals/src/content/en/updates/2018/08/watch-video-using-picture-in-picture.md

     });

-When the promise resolves, Chrome shrinks the video into a small window that user can move around and position over other windows.
+When the promise resolves, Chrome shrinks the video into a small window that the user can move around and position over other windows.

 You’re done.
 Great job!
 You can stop reading and go take your well-deserved vacation.
 Sadly, that is not always the case.
 The promise [may reject] for any of the following reasons:

 - Picture-in-Picture is not supported by the system.
 - Document is not allowed to use Picture-in-Picture due to a restrictive [feature policy].
-- Video metadata have not been loaded yet.
+- Video metadata have not been loaded yet (`videoElement.readyState === 0`).
 - Video file is audio-only.
-- The new disablePictureInPicture attribute is present on the video element.
+- The new `disablePictureInPicture` attribute is present on the video element.
 - The call was not made in a user gesture event handler (e.g. a button click).

 The [Feature support] section below shows how to enable/disable a button based on